scala/docs.scala-lang/_overviews/contribute/codereviews.md

 num: 3
 partof: scala-contribution
 overview-name: Contributing to Scala
-permalink: /contribute/codereviews.html
 ---
 ## Code Review Contributions

-In addition to [bug fixing](/contribute/guide.html), you can help us review [waiting pull requests](#pull-requests-awaiting-comment).
+In addition to [bug fixing](/overviews/contribute/guide.html), you can help us review [waiting pull requests](#pull-requests-awaiting-comment).
 This is also a good (and recommended) way to get to know the feel of the bug-fixing and submissions process before jumping in with your